LAMIYA16/SignScribe/README.md

 # SignScribe  – Sign Language Detection Web App

-This project is a simple web application that detects sign language gestures from webcam images using a Convolutional Neural Network (CNN) built in TensorFlow and served through Flask.
+This project is a simple web application that detects sign language gestures from webcam images using TensorFlow and served through Flask.

 ---